snowplow-archive/snowplow.github.com/_posts/2015-06-10-spark-streaming-example-project-0.1.0-released.md

 $ inv create_dynamodb_table default us-east-1 my-table
 ```

-####Step 5: Generating raw events to your Kinesis Stream
+####Step 5: Generate events in your Kinesis Stream

-We want to make sure that __"StreamStatus": "ACTIVE"__, which tells you the stream is ready to be used.
-After the stream becomes "ACTIVE", you can start sending events to the stream by:
+Once the Kinesis' stream's "StreamStatus" is `ACTIVE`, you can start sending events to the stream by:

 ```bash
 $ inv generate_events default us-east-1 my-stream